The Importance of Handwriting Instruction

 LIFTER is a collection of print handwriting instruction resources created as a supplement to core literacy instruction in pre-kindergarten and early elementary grades.
 LIFTER includes modeling videos of the correct formation and pronunciation of each letter and printable handwriting practice sheets and activities.

-LIFTER includes handwriting assessments to help you understand your students’ abilities and areas of need.
+LIFTER includes two handwriting assessment tasks, the alphabet task and the copy task, to help determine areas for instructional support.
 Additionally, educators can take the Assessing Handwriting lesson of the Handwriting: Literacy LIFTER eLearning module to learn why handwriting fluency matters and how to administer handwriting assessments.

 Pair letter transcription practice with a fun coloring activity!